Reversibility of quantum resources through probabilistic protocols: Results

 To see Eq.~\eqref{eq:ent_equivalence_ne}, it suffices to combine Theorem~\ref{thm:reversibility} with the known result that $D^\infty_{\rm SEP}(\rho)$ is a strong converse rate for distillation under ANE~\cite{hayashi_2006-2,brandao_2010}. \end{proof}

 We have already shown the probabilistic reversibility of entanglement theory in Theorem~\ref{thm:reversibility}, so let us now discuss the deterministic case.
-Here, reversibility is fully equivalent to the question of whether $E^{p=1}_{d,\OO}(\rho) = E^{p=1}_{c,\OO}(\rho)$ holds for all quantum states, which has been conjectured to be true for the class of asymptotically non-entangling operations\cite{brandao_2010}.
-Combining our results with the known findings of Brand\~{a}o, Plenio, and Datta~\cite{brandao_2010,datta_2009-2}, we have that
+Here, reversibility is fully equivalent to the question of whether $E^{p=1}_{d,\OO}(\rho) = E^{p=1}_{c,\OO}(\rho)$ holds for all quantum states, which has been conjectured to be true for the class of asymptotically non-entangling operations~\cite{brandao_2010}.
+Combining our results with the known findings of Brand\~ao and Plenio~\cite{brandao_2010}, we have that

 The missing link is thus the question if $E_{d,\rm ANE}^{p=1}(\rho) \stackrel{?}{=} E_{d,\rm ANE}^{p>0}(\rho)$, or the equivalent~\cite{berta_2022} question of whether $E_{c,\rm ANE}^{p=1,\dagger}(\rho) \stackrel{?}{=} E_{c,\rm ANE}^{p>0}(\rho)$.
 Showing either of these statements would complete the proof of the deterministic reversibility of quantum entanglement under asymptotically non-entangling operations.
 An interesting consequence of the above is that establishing the equivalent of Theorem~\ref{thm:entanglement} for entanglement \emph{dilution} would be sufficient to recover a fully reversible entanglement theory.